JoeyTurn/joeyturn.github.io/src/content/blog/feature-learning-landscape.md

 [^bsz]: It should be mentioned that in my experiments, I use a batch size instead of population gradient descent, although I suspect this minimally changes results.

-[^balancednessreqs]: The paper itself details two other requirements: white data, and non-bottleneckedness/non-overparameterized.
+[^balancednessreqs]: The paper itself details one other requirements: non-bottleneckedness/non-overparameterized.
 While the first condition can be trivially dropped for our discussion, we always assume $w$ > $\max(d, d_{out})$; from what I can tell, the non-overfitting condition can be dropped for our discussion.